devdogio/Inventory-Pro/README.md

 Inventory Pro works across PC, mobile, and consoles, allowing you full freedom to port games using Inventory Pro to most platforms.

 #### Crafting
+Inventory Pro makes it easy to create crafting systems.
+The standard crafting system can of course be inherited from and overridden to modify certain aspects of the crafting process.
+For example, if you want to add another collection to scan for potential items the user would require.

 #### Restrictions
 Restrict your collections to types, weight, dragging, (un)stacking and more.
 This allows you to create a collection that can only hold consumable items, only quest items or both.